 Join naqsh collective alongside Rachel Dedman for a critical discussion on their respective research around Palestinian embroidery and culture.
 With the former incorporating the craft into their practice, and the latter presenting it as a language presenting it as a social history the conversation will explore Palestinian embroidery as a form of visual discourse.

-Registration required; participation is free.
+Registration advised; participation is free.

 This event is part of the Jameel Prize 5 public programme.